 PURPOSE.
-Pivotal Software, Inc. (“Pivotal”) owns a number of international trademarks and logos that identify the RabbitMQ community and individual RabbitMQ projects (“RabbitMQ Marks”).
+VMware, Inc. (“VMware”) owns a number of international trademarks and logos that identify the RabbitMQ community and individual RabbitMQ projects (“RabbitMQ Marks”).
 These trademarks include:

-This policy outlines Pivotal’s policy and guidelines about the use of the RabbitMQ trademarks by members of the RabbitMQ development and user community.
+This policy outlines VMware’s policy and guidelines about the use of the RabbitMQ trademarks by members of the RabbitMQ development and user community.

 ** WHY HAVE TRADEMARK GUIDELINES? ** The RabbitMQ Marks are a symbol of the quality and community support associated with the RabbitMQ open source software.
 Trademarks protect not only those using the marks, but the entire community as well.
 Our community members need to know that they can rely on the quality and capabilities represented by the brand.
 We also want to provide a level playing field.
 No one should use the RabbitMQ marks in ways that mislead or take advantage of the community, or make unfair use of the trademarks.
 Also, use of the RabbitMQ Marks should not be in a disparaging manner because we prefer that our marks not be used to be rude about the RabbitMQ open source project or its members.